 There is one main SSLC for all undergraduate level degree courses within the Department.
 There are a maximum number of student SSLC members per year and per degree course based on the total number of students that are part of the course.
 In certain cases there may be more than one member in the same year and degree course to ensure due representation.
 The exact number varies annually and you will be informed about this at the beginning of the academic year.
 However, every effort is made to ensure the maximum number of members are accommodated.

-New student representatives from each degree course in years 2 and 3, together with the Chair and Secretary are elected during the summer term and new first year student representatives are elected during the first two weeks of the Autumn term.
+New student representatives from each degree course in years 2 and 3, together with the Chair and two Deputy Chairs are elected during the summer term ready for the next academic year.
+New first year student representatives and vacant posts for year 2 and 3 representatives are elected during the first two weeks of the Autumn term.
 We encourage you to take part in the elections, either by voting or by standing as a candidate and to be aware of who your representatives are.
 Once you are a member of the SSLC, your membership will be rolled over to the next academic year if you have attended sufficient meetings.
 This will be determined during the summer term.
 Representatives from our joint Degrees are also invited to sit on the Economics SSLC and representatives from EPAIS are invited to sit on the Politics SSLC.

-The committee is led by an SSLC Chair and Secretary, elected from amongst and by the student SSLC representatives.
-For a full list of the duties of the Chair and Secretary of the SSLC see the SSLC webpage and Handbook.
+The committee is led by an SSLC Chair and two Deputy Chairs, elected from amongst and by the student SSLC representatives.
+For a full list of the duties of the Chair and Deputy Chairs of the SSLC see the SSLC webpage and Handbook.

 There are various members of staff who attend the SSLC to make sure every aspect of student life is represented and to respond to issues raised in an effective way.
-The Director of Academic and Pastoral Support (also the SSLC Convenor); the Deputy Director of Undergraduate Studies; Undergraduate Teaching and Learning Manager; Quality Assurance Manager; Undergraduate Coordinator or Secretary and one of: the Head of Department, the Director of Studies or the Director of Undergraduate Studies, together with any other relevant member of staff.
+The Director of Student Engagement and Progression (also the SSLC Convenor); the Deputy Director of Undergraduate Studies; Undergraduate Programmes Manager; Undergraduate Student Engagement and Progression Officer; Undergraduate Coordinator and one of: the Head of Department, the Director of Studies or the Director of Undergraduate Studies, together with any other relevant member of staff.